 Office of Disability Resources Assessment

 ODR is responsible for reviewing the student’s request and determining whether the documentation supports the need for a reduced course load as an academic adjustment.
-The Director of ODR will schedule a meeting with the student to discuss the request, the impact of the disability, their disability related needs and the significance of the described limitations in relationship to their academic performance.
+The student’s assigned Access Counselor will schedule a meeting with the student to discuss the request, the impact of the disability, their disability related needs and the significance of the described limitations in relationship to their academic performance.
 The student will also be asked a) to describe with adequate detail what the proposed reduced course load would look like over time, b) to address the manner in which they would satisfy essential academic progression requirements; and c) to discuss any unique issues regarding the program’s completion requirements (e.g., a requirement to complete didactic coursework within a prescribed period of time to remain in “good standing” and participate in clinical work).

-In addition to determining whether a reduced course load would be necessary and appropriate, the Director will also explore the availability of alternative academic adjustments and/or modifications that might effectively meet the student’s needs.
-If the Director determines that the documentation does not support the need for a reduced course load as an accommodation, the student will be provided the decision in writing.
+In addition to determining whether a reduced course load would be necessary and appropriate, the ODR will also explore the availability of alternative academic adjustments and/or modifications that might effectively meet the student’s needs.
+If the ODR determines that the documentation does not support the need for a reduced course load as an accommodation, the student will be provided the decision in writing.
 The determination letter provided the student will include a detailed explanation of the basis for the decision and a listing of the alternative accommodation(s), if any, that will be offered.
 The document will also include information regarding the student’s right to file a complaint.